zithasasindran/zithasasindran.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Paper accepted for INTERSPEECH 2024!✨ 😄
+New accepted paper “SeMaScore : a new evaluation metric for automatic speech recognition tasks” [Accepted to INTERSPEECH 2024]!✨ 😄